stelzinga/MF/Management_Framework.md

 There are many books written on Management or Leadership principles e.g., "21 Irrefutable Laws of Leadership" (Maxwell, 2007) or Fayol's 14 Management Principles (Fayol, 1949).
 The Management Framework too defines a few principles deemed relevant for a Manager to achieve his full potential, and for the Venture to thrive.

 #### Management Principle - Understand the Venture
 For a Manager to function at his best, it is fundamental he understands, and maintains that understanding of, the Venture.
 In other words, *why* does the Venture do what it does.
 This means an understanding of all aspects of the Profile (Environment, Clients, Services, Operations and Management).
 This is true for every Management Level, even if the level of understanding of each aspect may differ for each level.
-Understanding is not the same as knowing, which is the next
+Understanding is not the same as knowing, which is the next Management Principle.

 #### Management Principle - Know the Venture
 Whereas the first principle focuses on the *why* of the Venture.
-The second principle focuses on *what* actions the Venture performs, and *who* are the key players in the actions performed, and *where* and *when* does the Venture perform these actions and lastly, *how* are these actions performed.
+The second principle focuses on *what* actions the Venture performs, *who* are the key players in those actions, *where* and *when* does the Venture perform these actions and lastly, *how* are these actions performed.
 This knowledge and the interplay of the different aspects of it is key for a Manager to be able to add value to the Venture.
+Here too this Principle applies to all Management Levels.

 #### Management Principle - Focus on Results
-Always keep the Results (Revenue, Cost, Risk) within the constraints of the Environment as the driving force of the Venture.
-In other words, if a Goal, Objective, Task or more generally any Process does not increase Revenue, and/or reduce Cost and/or decrease Risk, then that Process should probably not be performed.
+Always keep the Results (Revenue, Cost, Risk, Image) within the constraints of the Environment as the driving force of the Venture.
+In other words, if a Goal, Objective, Task or more generally any Process does not increase Revenue, and/or reduce Cost and/or decrease Risk and/or improve the Image, then that Process should probably not be performed.
 The exception to this is if said Process is needed to inform Stakeholders of the Results or the manner in which these Results are achieved.

 #### Management Principle - Keep it Simple
 Complexity is a Cost, and it in addition, it can stun the flexibility the Venture has to deal with Change and more importantly to innovate.
 Complexity often creeps in over time and even if the direct costs of such complexity is difficult to gauge, Managers should thrive in eliminating complexity in all its forms.
 This includes simplicity in the organisation (echoing Fayol's unity of command)

+### Management Approach
-Management has the following deliverables:
+As per the Profile, Management has several components:
 - Planning
 - Organising
 - Leading